 ![]() That's right folks - I've finally got wheels!
 I can drive to gigs, and drive people to gigs.
 I've got a Full UK Automatic Licence along with an International Driving Permit and I've got my Canadian passport and valid 2 year UK Residence Leave to Remain Permit.
 All work is permitted, all systems GO!
 Recently, The Allsorts Band got some great videos back from a recent gig @ Splinter at The Bridge Hotel in Newcastle, check out this crazy video game console original tune by our sax man, Russ...

-![]() Don't worry Mom & Dad, my glasses have no lenses!
+Don't worry Mom & Dad, my glasses have no lenses!
 It's the latest in hip stage wear...
 Check out my slick new case for my Yamaha Hip Gig.
 Custom made in California by the folks at Beato Bags, it's made to measure for my odd shaped bass drum.
 It's waterproof, extremely heavy duty and makes carrying my 25kg of drums much easier (handy side handles).
 It had it's first wedding gig last night, and I'm a very happy gal.
 After searching high and low for a company that would make a case to suit my 18'' by 22'' bass drum, I've finally come across a great company with excellent customer service and flexibility (they even made me a secret compartment for sheet music at my request!)
 Even with the exchange rate, shipping and import tax, it's still an affordable case.
 They've got an extensive range of all sorts of cases, it's worth having a little gander on their site.
-Click on the photos below to expand them and see the finer details.
-I'm thrilled to announce that I've been issued my UK Residence Permit!!
-I am still permitted to work in the UK and now I am on route to settlement.
-Woo hoo!
+Click on the photos below to expand them and see the finer details. |

 |